.

 We’ve Been There Before

-As founders of LigoLab, both Edward Kharatian and I can relate to the situation that you’re currently in.
-Prior to founding our company in 2006, we worked together at Healthline Clinical Laboratories.
-Back then, Edward was the CIO and I ran the lab’s IT department.
-We leveraged the technology available to grow the lab and became the largest privately held lab in California.
+Edward was the CIO, and I ran the lab’s IT department.
+We leveraged the pathology lab software technology available on the market to grow the business, and it eventually became the largest privately held lab in California.

 Medical Lab Industry